ycshao21/ycshao21.github.io/_pages/about.md

 Overview: A Flappy Bird-inspired game was created based on a 2D real-time software rasterizer using Vulkan, integrated with ImGui and GLM libraries.
 In this game, the player controls a submarine to navigate through randomly generated terrain, avoid obstacles, defeat monsters, and collect coins, offered with an engaging gameplay experience.

 Features:
-* Auto-generated terrain to enable infinite, randomized gameplay.
+* Auto-generated terrain to enable infinite, randomized gameplay
-* Collision detection algorithms for handling interactions with obstacles and enemies.
+* Collision detection algorithms for handling interactions with obstacles and enemies
-* Particle system to simulate visual effects.
+* Particle system to simulate visual effects